ReproNim/module-reproducible-basics/_episodes/05-misc.md

 teaching: 25
 exercises: TODO
 questions:
-- How is *reproducibility* critical to fixing software bugs?
+- "How is *reproducibility* critical to fixing software bugs?"
-- What steps can you take toward sharing your studies reproducibly?
+- "What steps can you take toward sharing your studies reproducibly?"
 objectives:
-- Underestand best practices for submitting bug reports
+- "Underestand best practices for submitting bug reports"
 keypoints:
-- If *you* can't reproduce it, it's likely that nobody else can.
+- "If *you* can't reproduce it, it's likely that nobody else can"
-- Having open sharing in mind from the beginning can simplify future reproducibility
+- "Having open sharing in mind from the beginning can simplify future reproducibility"
----

 ---